 - Reject requests where

 |now - timestamp| > 5 minutes.
-This is the replay window.
+This is the replay window. - Recompute the HMAC over the timestamp, the

-X-VaultGraph-Idempotency-Key header value (empty string when absent), and the raw body bytes (not a re-serialized JSON), and reject on mismatch.
+X-VaultGraph-Idempotency-Keyheader value (empty string when absent), and the raw body bytes (not a re-serialized JSON), and reject on mismatch.
 Use a constant-time comparison.

-The t=…,v1=… shape leaves room for v2 to ship a new digest in the future without breaking existing verifiers.
+t=…,v1=… shape leaves room for v2 to ship a new digest in the future without breaking existing verifiers.

 Secret rotation